mariotey/CS50W/README.md

 This repository contains the assignments that the author has done previously for this module.
 - Project 0: HTML and CSS
 - Project 1: Django Webframe
+- Project 2: Django Webframe with SQL, Models and Migration

 ## Author ##
 Tey Ming Chuan